March 12, 2019 The cease and desist claim against Red Dead Redemption 2 has been dropped.

-According to a legal filing (via the Verge), the Pinkertons sent Take-Two a cease-and-desist notice on December 13 and demanded royalties, “apparently hoping to profit from the recent success of Red Dead 2”.
+According to the original legal filing (via the Verge), the Pinkertons sent Take-Two a cease-and-desist notice on December 13 and demanded royalties, “apparently hoping to profit from the recent success of Red Dead 2”.
 Take-Two says they are ignoring “well-established First Amendment principles” that protect expressive works from exactly such claims, and that they “cannot use trademark law to own the past.”

 Take-Two claims that, “because of their centrality in the zeitgeist of the American West, Pinkerton agents have long been a staple in works of historical fiction”, and that “historical fiction – television, movies, plays, books, and games – would suffer greatly if trademark claims like [Pinkerton’s] could even possibly succeed.”